Professing A Portrait

 Decades of achievement had left Stephen decorated but not decorous.

-We were just two jubilant delinquents in the old time Jubilee Hall.
+We were just two jubilant delinquents acting out in old Jubilee Hall.

 !

-Not being a stranger, nonetheless, at times I returned incognito.
+As if I was a stranger, at times I returned incognito.

 Ditching my everyday mufti, my ego muffled, I walked into the woods.